uoregon-libraries/rais-image-server/README.md

 output isn't even a IIIF level 2 feature, we aren't planning to put much time into troubleshooting the issue.
 GIFs are available if you explicitly enable them (via a capabilities file), but should be avoided except as one-offs.

-### Not all JP2 files are created equally

-Our newspaper JP2s are encoded in a way that makes them *very* friendly to pan-and-zoom systems.
-They are encoded with tiling, which allows pieces of the JP2 to be read independently, and significantly reduces the memory needed to serve the data up to a viewer on the fly.

-JP2s that aren't encoded like this will not be nearly as memory- and CPU-efficient.
-We'd recommend tiling JP2s at a size of around 1024x1024.
-If using graphics magick, a command like this can help:

-    gm convert input.tiff -flatten -quality 70 \
-        -define jp2:prg=rlcp \
-        -define jp2:numrlvls=7 \
-        -define jp2:tilewidth=1024 \
-        -define jp2:tileheight=1024 output.jp2

-Additionally, grayscale images will require one-third the memory and processing power when compared to color images.
-If your sources are grayscale, but you encode to RGB for better preservation, consider building grayscale derivatives for web display.

 ### Poor performance for non-JP2 files